 You can watch the same trailers over and over again for additional points and you can try to increase your points by completing a daily “scratch off” ticket.
 In my first week, I earned a quick and easy $5.00.
 In total, I’ve earned over $58.00 from App Trailers since October 2012.

-Locate the Referral Code box and enter “rustyapp” (without the quotes) to earn a small additional bonus!!!
+Locate the Referral Code box from within the app and enter “souredsign0” (without the quotes and that is a <ZERO> on the end) to earn a small additional bonus!!!

 Instant Rewards pays you to download apps and complete tasks.
 I am still new to this app and don’t have a lot of information about it just yet, but will supplement this description in the very near future.